VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: Experiments

 \subsection{Experimental Setup}

-We train and evaluate VoiceBridge on GSR task and test its zero-shot performance to downstream tasks, especially out-of-domain (OOD) tasks.
-Our full training corpus contains approximately 1138 hours of clean speech audio at 48 kHz, constructed by combining multiple public datasets.
+We train and evaluate VoiceBridge on GSR task, and also test its zero-shot generalization to out-of-domain (OOD) data and tasks.
+Our full training corpus contains approximately 1138 hours of clean speech audio at 48 kHz, constructed only by combining \textbf{public datasets}.
 Distortions are synthesized using publicly available noise datasets and room impulse responses, following previous works~\citep{voicefixer, anyenhance}.
-The compression network is a 156M-parameter Oobleck VAE~\citep{evans2024long}.
+The compression network adopts the Oobleck~\citep{evans2024long} arthitecture.
 The LBM is built with a 544M-parameter Transformer backbone~\citep{stableaudio}.
-The training pipeline of VoiceBridge consists of four stages: (1) pre-training an EP-VAE on clean speech; (2) fine-tuning the EP-VAE encoder to learn a joint neural prior on distorted inputs; (3) training the transformer model to solve the SB in latent space; and (4) jointly fine-tuning the LBM and the decoder to enhance perceptual alignment.
-We provided detailed information on the VAE compression network, datasets, inference process, and evaluation methods in Appendix~\ref{appendix:training},~\ref{appendix:dataset},~\ref{appendix:steps}, and~\ref{appendix:evaluation}, respectively.
+The training process is described in Section~\ref{pipeline}.
+Only \textbf{one inference step} is used.
+We provide detailed information on the VAE compression network, datasets, and evaluation methods in Appendix~\ref{appendix:training},~\ref{appendix:dataset}, and~\ref{appendix:evaluation}, respectively.